khabdrick/rest-api-python/README.md

 ## What is this Repository about?
 This repo contains example code of fetching test data from Lmbdatest API.
-The file `fetch-build.py` contains code for fetching test data from Lambdatest API from a certain date range.
+The file `fetch-build.py` contains code for fetching test data from Lambdatest API from a certain date range.`fetch-build-async.py` shows how you can fetch data from an API synchronously using aiohttp.

 ## Running the code
 If you already have Python installed you only need to install dotenv which we will use to get the environment variables.